final-form/final-form/README.md

 #### `reset: (initialValues: ?Object) => void`

 Resets the values back to the initial values the form was initialized with.
 Or empties all the values if the form was not initialized.
 If you provide `initialValues` they will be used as the new initial values.

+Note that if you are calling `reset()` and not specify new initial values, you must call it with no arguments.
+Be careful to avoid things like `promise.catch(reset)` or `onChange={form.reset}` in React, as they will get arguments passed to them and reinitialize your form.

 #### `resumeValidation: () => void`